simonszalai/Hackathon2022/README.md

    ![results_1](assets/classical-vs-classical.gif)

-   In this scanario, two identical classical agent play against each other.
+   In this scenario, two identical classical agent play against each other.
 They have the same network architecture and the same weights.
 The weights were obtained by training them against the baseline RNN policy, as described below.
 Both of them use the habitual network for faster action selection (when the habitual network is confident enough), and also they use the haitual network to bias the MCTS process towards actions that are more likely to be selected by the habitual network.
 As it is visible on the video below, the agents mostly struggle to hit the ball, this is due to the lack of hyperparameter tuning (time constraints of the Hackathon), and selection of hyperparameters that prioritize speed instead of accuracy (training on a laptop CPU).

 2. **Classical vs. quantum - trained against baseline**
+   _blue: quantum, yellow: classical_

    ![results_2](assets/classical-vs-classical.gif)

-   In this scanario, the only difference from the above case is that the quantum agent (the blue one on the left), has some quantum noise obtained from Xanadu's X8 device injected as additional input of its habitual network.
+   In this scenario, the only difference from the above case is that the quantum agent (the blue one on the left), has some quantum noise obtained from Xanadu's X8 device injected as additional input of its habitual network.
 In the classical agents, the noise is replaced with zeros.
 As visible on the video, the agent performs slightly worse than the classical counterpart, as expected.
 The reason for this is that the classical agent wasn't trained against the quantum agent, so it is not in a disadvantage of predicting it's opponent's behavior.
 On the other hand, the quantum agent has extra noise added, so it can hit the ball even less accurately.
    Also, since the quantum layer was not trainable, and it didn't have feedback during training, the added quantum noise degraded the agent's performance.
 If the quantum sampler would be trainable as well (through PennyLane), it could add such a noise that still makes it unpredictable for the opponent, but does not degrade its performance.

 3. **Classical vs. quantum - trained against each other**